masterchicken23/mimi-ai/README.md

 1. **Start backend**: `npm run dev` in `backend/`.
 2. **Start frontend**: `npm run dev` in `frontend/`.
 3. Visit `http://localhost:5173` and:

+    **Option A – Use the built-in demo persona (no login)**
+     - Choose the included demo persona **“Maya Patel”** from the intro/upload flow.
+     - This uses the bundled persona data and demo emails, transactions, and calendar (e.g. `maya_calendar.json`), so you don’t need to connect Plaid or sign into Outlook.
+     - Start a voice session with Mimi speaking as Maya, using only the local demo data.
+You can ask things like "What's my next calendar appointment?"
-   - **Option A – Use your own test accounts**
+   - **Option B – Use your own test accounts**
-     - Complete Plaid link with a Plaid Sandbox institution.
+     - Complete Plaid link using the fictional Sandbox credentials (Username: `user_good`, Password: `pass_good`; bank: choose any).
      - Log into Outlook via the app with your Microsoft account.
-     - Start a voice session with Mimi over your own (test) data.
+     - Start a voice session with Mimi over your own data and plaid sandbox.
-   - **Option B – Use the built-in demo persona (no login)**
-     - Choose the included demo persona **“Maya Patel”** from the intro/upload flow.
-     - This uses the bundled persona data and demo emails/transactions, so you don’t need to connect Plaid or sign into Outlook.
-     - Start a voice session with Mimi speaking as/with Maya, using only the local demo data.
+   -

 This reproduces the complete hackathon demo locally.

 ---

-### Datasets used and their source
+### Demo persona and data

-The project uses **synthetic persona datasets** checked into the repo under `backend/personas/`:

-- **Structure (per persona)**:
-  - `persona_profile.json` – high-level profile and traits.
-  - `emails.jsonl` – synthetic email messages.
-  - `transactions.jsonl` – synthetic financial transactions.
-  - `lifelog.jsonl` – time-series life events.
-  - `social_posts.jsonl` – synthetic social media activity.
-  - `calendar.jsonl` – synthetic calendar events.
-  - `files_index.jsonl` – references to hypothetical files.
-  - `consent.json` – consent metadata for the persona.
-  - `README.md` – persona-specific notes.

-**Source & privacy notes:**

-- All persona data is **synthetic**, created partly by the project team for this hackathon and partly provided by the hackathon organizers specifically for this use case.
-- No real user data, PII, or production account data is included in the repo.
-- Live data only comes from:
-  - **Plaid Sandbox** accounts (test-only).
-  - Your own **Outlook** account via Microsoft Graph, used locally and stored in a local token cache.
+The persona used in the demo (e.g. **Maya Patel**) is **purely fictional**.
+It was created for this hackathon to showcase Mimi’s voice-first experience without requiring real bank or email connections.

+- **Purpose:** Demonstrate the product with realistic but fake data (emails, transactions, calendar, profile).
+No real people or accounts are represented.
+- **Content:** Profile, emails, transactions, calendar events, and related files live under `backend/personas/` and `frontend/src/demo/` (e.g. `maya_calendar.json`, `maya_email.json`, `maya_financial.json`).
+All of it is invented for the demo.
+- **Privacy:** The repo contains no real user data or PII.
+When you use your own accounts, Plaid and Outlook data stays in your session and (for Outlook) in a local token cache; it is not stored in the repo or in any dataset.

 ---